mildred/force-bind-seccomp/README.md

     - if systemd socket activation is needed for that pattern, then the system call is replaced by the `dup2()` system call and the return value is altered to return `0` in case of success.

-In the future, when `SECCOMP_NOTIFY_IOCTL_ADDFD` will become available, then ptrace could be entirely replaced by seccomp, including when systemd socket activation is needed.

 This is still a young project.
 Don't hesitate to report bugs or submit fixes.